ShopTeckStudio/shoptechstudio-labs/docker/monitoring/cadvisor/README.md

-The following will aid in getttnig cAdvisor to use a "slighly" more freindly nameing convention, be make sure you refreence the video to porper plavement of othe inforation provided bellow.
+The following will aid in getttnig cAdvisor to use a "slighly" more freindly nameing convention, be make sure you refreence the video to porper placement of othe inforation provided bellow.

-After installing dashbard 14282
+After installing dashbard 14282, navegate to

-Navegate to Home-Dashboards-Cadvisor exporter-Settings-Variables
+# Home-Dashboards-Cadvisor exporter-Settings-Variables

 You should see

- -Host
+ - Host
- -Container
+ - Container

 We will modify both